TSR and Novelis sign supply deal for ‘sustainable P1020 substitute’ high-grade aluminium scrap

 The fact that the input material of the scrap is post-consumer, or end-of-life, is important for two reasons.

 The first relates to the carbon footprint of the scrap.
-End-of-life scrap confers a much lower carbon footprint than production scrap that has not served a life, so to speak.
+While there is no industry-wide consensus, much of the industry ascribes different footprints to production and post-consumer scrap, with end-of-life material conferring a lower carbon footprint than production scrap that has not served a life, so to speak.
 Reuter said this was a factor in TSR’s decision to only use post-consumer material when producing these scrap grades, to maximize the decarbonization achieved by using them.

 The second is availability.
 Wrought aluminium alloys are not tolerant of contaminants, so producers prefer production scrap, which is pure and clean because it has not entered the lifecycle of consumer goods.
 But scrap availability is limited, so the industry is increasingly looking at harder-to-utilize sources including shredded end-of-life scrap.